 VEDANTA - JUST ANOTHER STORY?

-To the outsider, Vedanta and the teaching of non-duality may appear an elaborate fabrication—like just another story cooked up by people from a bygone era.
-After all, in a world full of spiritual charlatans who like to feed on the desperation of people seeking an escape from their suffering, it’s prudent to be skeptical and not just dive in head first.
+To the outsider, Vedanta and the teaching of non-duality may appear an elaborate fabrication—another story cooked up by a people from a bygone era.
+After all, in a world full of spiritual charlatans who like to feed on the desperation of people seeking an escape from their sorrow, it’s prudent to be skeptical and not just dive in head first.
 “Choose your story wisely,” is one of the best pieces of advice to anyone at any age.

 But there’s something different about Vedanta and what it teaches.
 As an ancient wisdom tradition, Vedanta has the unique status of not being a religion or a philosophy.
 Even “spirituality” doesn’t seem to fit it.
 Vedanta is closer to a science and yet, in addition to having a psychology and cosmology, it has a theology.
 Perhaps, it’s best to simply define it as a unique means of knowledge that explains consciousness and removes a sense of limitation.

-Vedanta provides a systematic means called self-inquiry that progressively reveals the nature of the truth and ultimately, alleviates suffering.
+Vedanta provides a systematic means called Self-inquiry that progressively reveals the nature of the truth and ultimately, alleviates our suffering.
 Because Vedanta is an objective analysis of our experience, it is indifferent to historical, cultural or personal opinion.
-Although it originated from India, to claim it as strictly Hindu would be like saying modern physics is German.
+Although it originated in India, to claim it as strictly Hindu would be like saying modern physics is German.
 The point is, in spite of what appears to be exotic trappings, Vedanta’s utility has no borders and belongs to no particular culture or group of people.
-In short, it’s most important quality (like all great knowledge-based traditions) is that it’s universally applicable.
+In short, it’s most important quality (like all great knowledge traditions) is that it is universally applicable.

 When one is first introduced to chemistry or physics, it also feels implausible to learn about something not immediately recognizable.
 This is why scientists rely on empirical evidence, because otherwise it’s all just theory or worse, elaborate conjecture.
 Science never asks you to believe, instead it provides you with the tools with which to draw your own conclusion.
 When thousands of scientists are able to follow the same process and draw the same conclusion, it’s no longer just a hypothesis.